 Step 3: If the funds in your wallet are sufficient, you can make the transaction upon choosing the correct wallet - that’s it!

 Definitely a no-hassle way of trading cryptos within the wallet itself!

 So - that’s the BRD wallet!
 Now, is it worth checking out?

-I would have to agree with the majority of user BRD wallet reviews - the wallet in question surely is worth giving a shot.
+I would have to agree with the majority of user BRD wallet reviews - the wallet in question likely is worth giving a shot.